Tall Grass Prairie Natural Area

 Prior to European settlement, the native species present in this natural area developed or evolved in the presence of wildfire.
 Recurrent fire promotes a landscape of open prairie and savannah.
 In the absence of fire, however, woody species such as aspen and basket willow encroach on the open prairie, causing a shift in habitat to a wood and shrub-dominated system.
 NCC uses prescribed fire as well as a range of agricultural activities, such as haying and managed grazing, as habitat management tools to control the intrusion of woody invasive species.

-For more information about the Interlake and the conservation work NCC is undertaking in the region, see NCC’s Tall Grass Prairie Natural Area Conservation Plan.
+For more information about the Tall Grass Prairie and the conservation work NCC is undertaking in the region, see NCC’s Tall Grass Prairie Natural Area Conservation Plan.

 Tall grass prairie emerging buds and bugs